Roman Lucentum, Arab Medina Laqant

 Other more traditional villages are Denia, Javea, Altea and Villa Joyosa, all north of Alicante, while to the south there is Santa Pola or Torrevieja.
 All of them offering plenty of accommodation from luxurious hotels to apartments.
 Yet still, if your plans for visiting Alicante are just for a weekend or few more days, consider stay in the area around Alicante and commute from there to anywhere you like.
 The beach of San Juan will be the best bet to get accommodation since it’t the nicest and longest, just minutes away from the center of Alicante.

-A good point to start your search is by checking some of our preferred affiliate hotel search engines such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, Hotels Click, LateRooms or Ebookers.
-Unfortunately there is not any specific property I could recommend since I’ve never been in the need of booking a hotel as we used to have a flat, and then every time I return I do stay at my friends.
-The only hotel I do personally know well from inside-out is the Melia by the port and Postiguet Beach.
+A good point to start your search is by checking some of our preferred affiliate hotel search engines such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, LateRooms, Ebookers or TUI.
+Unfortunately there is not any specific property I could recommend since I’ve never been in the need of booking a hotel as we used to have a flat, and then every time I’ve returned and stayed at my friends.
+The only hotel I do personally know very well from the inside-out is the Melia by the port and Postiguet Beach.
 Still ranking as one of the top hotels in the city, but beware this won’t come cheap.